TAMATLT/TAMATLT-E2EE_Ep17/README.md

 `runScript.lua script.lua`

-If any errors pop up in your **script.lua** they will be saved to a text file `error_log.txt` instead of being shown on the screen.
+If any errors pop up in your **script.lua** they will be saved to a text file `error_log.txt` in your home directory of OpenOS instead of being shown on the screen.

 If your script has any arguments you can run the whole thing like this: